awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

 1. Specify your output settings as follows:

    1. In the **Output settings** section, specify values for any remaining general settings\.
 These settings vary depending on the container that you choose\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.

    1. In the **Stream settings** section, specify values for video encoding\.
-For more information about individual settings, choose the **Info** links on the console\.
+For more information about individual settings, choose the **Info** link next to each setting\.
 **Note**
 The video settings tab is selected by default, so you don't need to explicitly choose this group of settings\.
 **Note**